-Making the Most of Courses on Theory or without Field Experience field.
+Making the Most of Courses on Theory or without Field Experience

+Finding the balance between a strong theoretical framework and practical skills is tricky but essential to developing into an effective public historian.
+Graduate school is your main opportunity to go deeply into certain regions and/or time periods and to learn ways of thinking that you will apply later on in your career.
+During school, keep in mind how you would apply this knowledge in the field.
 Making these connections yourself will help you stand out and gain critical thinking skills.
 If you're having trouble finding ways to apply these skills to your public history interests, ask a mentor for help.
 Many professors will be glad to allow public history students to add an additional component to research papers.
 Remember, you will also have opportunities to perform practical applications through internships, on-the-job training, or professional development.